1982–83 Quebec Nordiques season

-The 1982–83 Quebec Nordiques season was the Nordiques fourth season in the National Hockey League.
+The 1982–83 Quebec Nordiques season was the Nordiques fourth season in the National Hockey League (NHL).
 In the 1981–82 season, Quebec recorded their first winning season in the NHL, as they had a record of 34–34–12, earning 80 points, in which they finished fourth in the Adams Division, qualifying for the post-season for the second consecutive season.
 The Nordiques lost in the first round of the playoffs to the Boston Bruins.

 Off-season

-During the off-season, the Nordiques announced that they would not have a team captain for the 1982–83 season, as Andre Dupont only had the position as an interim basis for the second half of the 1981–82 season after team captain Robbie Ftorek was dealt to the New York Rangers.
+During the off-season, the Nordiques announced that they would not have a team captain for the 1982–83 season, as Andre Dupont only had the position for the second half of the 1981–82 season after team captain Robbie Ftorek was dealt to the New York Rangers.
 Expectations were high for the club after their improbable playoff run, in which the team was only one round away from a berth in the Stanley Cup finals.